xpack/web-jekyll/pages/xbb/prerequisites.md

 and more conservative distributions, to avoid problems when attempting to run the executables on older versions.

-The XBB v3.4 uses Ubuntu 18 for both Intel and Arm GNU/Linux.
+The XBB v5.0.0 uses Ubuntu 18 LTS for both Intel and Arm GNU/Linux.

 {% include note.html content="Building Arm binaries requires
 an Arm machine.
-A Raspberry Pi 4 8GB equipped with a SanDisk Extreme USB 3 SSD are a good solution." %}
+A Raspberry Pi 4 8GB equipped with a Samsung Portable T7 USB 3 SSD is a good solution." %}

+{% include note.html content="Although Arm 32 binaries can be build
+inside Docker containers running on AArch64 machines." %}

 The Windows binaries are generated on the same Docker Intel GNU/Linux container, using [mingw-w64](https://mingw-w64.org).